kgruszka/chaos-demo/README.md

 You can test it by opening `web/index.html` in your browser.
 The page does the call to the api on each refresh.

-NOTE: api is exposed on the port 3000
+NOTE: API is exposed on the port 3000

 ## Chaos experiment